barbudor/map-proxy/README.md

 - An ignored `__comment` key for the purpose of documentation of the JSON file.
 - A mandatory `path` string which specify on witch path (single level) map-proxy will listen for this map descriptor.
 - A mandatory `url` template string which specify the URL to the real tile server.
 The url template contains some variables (in `{varname}` format) that will be substituted before map-proxy makes the tile requests.
 There are standard variables from the incoming OSM request (such as `zoom`, `x` and `y`), internal to map-proxy (such as `serverpart`) or customs variables from the JSON to specifies additional parameters such as authentication keys.
+- An optional `params` string which, if present, will be concatenated at the end of the url prefixed by a question mark.
 - An optional `variables` key-value pair list (dictionary) which provides custom variables to be substituted in the URL.
 - An optional `headers` key-value pair list which provides additional headers to be added to the GET request to the map server.
 This is usefull to provide `Cookie` or `Referer` headers that may be required by some servers.
 - An optional `serverpart` array which, if present, will provide a `serverpart` variable to be used in the url.